Rachit-M24/PrissPass/README.md

 -> implement the logout method of logout in auth slice -> implement the redirefction of routes on certain functionalities.
 -> implemented the log out in the current static dashboard.

+->Day-10-June-2025-to-25-June-2025
+-> Changes in the api for better encryption & decryption.
+-> added modals getting the vault items (static)
+-> added field for adding password in the modal